DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 SELECTED Candidate 11: integrated into health system
 Source: combination of Traveller and Spycraft rules
+Added: Candidate 1 for trauma care
 ## vitality
 Starts at 0, grows to a maximum of FIT+MUS+RES.
 Damage allocates first to vitality until full, then to health condition.
 ## health condition
 starts at 15+FIT (or 21 points), worsens with all injuries beyond the character's vitality.
 	note: 21 is based on the rule of 3s

-When a character's health condition reaches 0, they are instantly [[incapacitated]], suffer a critical hit and cannot further participate in the fight.
+When a character's health condition reaches 0, they are instantly [[incapacitated]], suffer from either a critical hit or [instability] equal to the negative health score they were hit by, and cannot further participate in the fight.

-When a character's health goes into the negatives, their injury becomes a threat to life.
+When a character's health goes into the negatives, their injury is life threatening and they require resuscitation.
 If a character reaches the negative of their health condition score, they are dead.
-## Fatigue

-If a character's health plus their fatigue reaches below zero, they are [[incapacitated]].
-They do not suffer a critical hit, nor do they require hospital care to return to the fight.

-## Recovery

-### Wounds
-A character with less than full health only needs field care to recover.
-Hospital care can  speed up the healing process.
-### Incapacitation
-A patient with a critical injury or negative health requires hospital-level care to recover.
-This may be as little as complete bed rest and recuperation, which results in an incredibly slow process, incredibly fast with a complete intensive care unit with a full surgical staff, or a mixture inbetween.

-However this goes, a character recovers health by the healing factor from their hospital care.
-For now, for now, the healing factor ranges between .1 to 1 times the protective factor of the building they are housed in.

 ---
 A character's condition worsens by ...
 - taking damage in excess of vitality
 * failing to eat during the day